danm-de/pcsc-sharp/README.md

  ./paket restore
 ```
 on Unix/Linux.
-to download NuGet dependencies before open the solution in Visual Studio or
+to download NuGet dependencies before opening the solution in Visual Studio or
 MonoDevelop.